sudorandom/kmcd.dev/content/posts/2024/http-from-scratch/index.md

 < Hello World!
 < </html>
 ```

-Lines prefixed with `>` are from the client to the server and `<` are from the server to the client.
+Again, this is an extremely simple protocol at this point.
+Request a resource and get the data.
+There's no place to put metadata when requesting or responding.
+By the way, lines prefixed with `>` are from the client to the server and `<` are from the server to the client.
 Remember this, because this is important for understanding verbose `curl` output, which we'll use a good amount in the future.

 ### Limitations